Lesson video

 We can explain why momentum is conserved based upon Newton's third law.

-And overall, the change in momentum of one object will cancel out the change in momentum of the other one.
+And overall, the change in momentum of one object will cancel out the change in momentum of the other one, so the total amount of momentum will be conserved.

-So, what I'm saying is that pair of force is caused equal and opposite changes in momentum.
+So what I'm saying is that pair of forces cause equal and opposite changes in momentum, so overall there's no change in momentum.

 Let's try and explain that in a little more detail using an example and Newton's third law.

-Once they're in contact with each other, object A is gonna cause a force in object B and that is going to cause a change in momentum of object B.
+Once they're in contact with each other, object A is gonna cause a force in object B, and that is going to cause a change in momentum of object B.

 That force is gonna act on object B, change its velocity, and therefore change its momentum.

-But at the same time that change is happening, ball B is going to place a force on object A and that force is going to be the same size in the opposite direction and it's going to change the momentum of ball A.
+But at the same time that change is happening, ball B is going to place a force on object A, and that force is going to be the same size in the opposite direction and it's going to change the momentum of ball A.

-So, both of those forces are gonna cause changes in momentum but they're gonna be of different objects.
+So both of those forces are gonna cause changes in momentum, but they're gonna be of different objects.

-And that means the momentum of ball A has changed by exactly the same amount as the momentum of ball B, but in an opposite direction.
+And overall, the forces are the same size yet in opposite directions and they last for exactly the same amount of time, and that means the momentum of ball A has changed by exactly the same amount as the momentum of ball B, but in an opposite direction.

-So, momentum must be conserved.
+So momentum must be conserved.

 Let's have a look at an example.